 Where to Go From Here?
 Take Action!

 Do you buy the report author’s message?
-For more on making that call and an overview of annual report structure and contents, please see the online article Annual Reports.
+For more on making that call and an overview of annual report structure and contents, please see Annual Reports.

 Learn and practice the leading business case building methods at a Business Case Master Class Seminar.
 Learn case design from our ebooks, the Business Case Guide or the best selling authority in print, Business Case Essentials.